ottomatica/docable-notebooks/docs/examples/workshops/EngineeringBasics/Git.md

 git commit -m "initial commit"
 ```

 While having a local git repository is cool, we should connect it to another remote repository.
+In other words, we have no place to `git push` to...

 Perform the following steps:

 1. Create a repo on GitHub (If you are a NCSU student, use GitHub Enterprise: https://github.ncsu.edu).